 LOTN: CHARACTER GUIDE

-A group of Magicians, a religious alchemist, a French Crusader, and Death, all have one thing in common -- they know the end is near.
+A group of Magicians, a religious Alchemist, a French Crusader, and Death, all have one thing in common -- they know the end is near.
 Visions of an apocalyptic future and the discovery of a book of magic, holding clues to the end of the world, reveal it may not be too late to save mankind.
-Demons trying to fight their way into our world, use powers of possession, to temptation, shape history, and collect souls -- building a massive army of the damned.
-While agents of the dark use black magic to uncover and influence the outcome of the Processions.
-While a chosen few, fighting on the side of light might have a chance to prevent evil from succeeding, but only with the help of other divine forces.
+But they must face Demons trying to fight their way into our world using powers of possession to tempt, shape history, and collect souls -- hoping to build a massive army of the damned.
+And stop agents of the Dark who use black magic to uncover and influence the outcome of the Processions.
+The chosen few, fighting on the side of Light might have a chance to prevent evil from succeeding, but only with the help of other divine and supernatural forces.
 The entire weight of existence rests on their shoulders.
-War is coming as Fate has the two sides on a path toward Armageddon.
+War is coming as Fate has the two sides on a violent path toward Armageddon.

 Reginald Black

-An English stage magician who.
-After having a recurring nightmare of a man in a field, blood raining from the sky, founded the Order of Wormwood, a secret society consisting of real practitioners of magic, who would guise themselves as performers to strengthen their abilities, to one day defend mankind against these forces of evil.
-Reginald’s attempt to protect humanity would ultimately give rise to the very shadows he sought to oppose, as his son, Orem, was tempted to lead the Dark forces toward the end of the world.
+An English stage magician haunted by a recurring vision of a man standing in a field as blood rained from the sky.
+Convinced the dreams were a warning, he founded the Order of Wormwood, a secret society consisting of real practitioners of magic, guising themselves as stage performers to strengthen their abilities, to one day defend mankind against evil forces.
+Tragically, Reginald's efforts would help create the very threat he feared, as his son, Orem, was tempted by the Dark, becoming a key figure in its designs for the end of the world.

 Orem Black

-Reginald’s son.
-Orem was raised outside the Order of Wormwood as his father sought to protect the society’s secrets.
-That exclusion, along with the death of his mother, led to Orem’s estrangement from Reginald.
-After witnessed something supernatural as a soldier during the Boer Wars, Orem became convinced his fate was to seek the Book of Amar, a text of magic rumored to be authored by Satan.
-Embracing the Dark, he later founded the Knights of the Black Serpent, dedicating himself to understanding and enacting the Processions.
+As Reginald’s son, Orem was raised outside the Order of Wormwood as his father sought to protect the society’s secrets.
+That exclusion, along with the death of his mother, led to estrangement between father and son .
+But after witnessing something supernatural as a soldier during the Boer Wars, Orem became convinced his fate was to seek the Book of Amar, a text of magic rumored to be authored by Satan.
+Embracing the Dark, he later founded the Knights of the Black Serpent, dedicating himself to understanding and enacting the Processions to bring about a final war.

 Episodes: 1–6, 8–11, 14, 17, 19, 22–25